jjv432/SeniorDesign/README.md

 ## Usage

 ### MATLAB: Simulations

-To get started with Matlab Simulations of PLCs, see the [Matlab Functions Readme](MATLAB/MATLAB_Functions/README.md) for more details of the functions that have been provided for using Simulink.
+To get started with Matlab Simulations of PLCs, see the [Matlab Functions Readme](MatlabExamples/README.md) for more details of the functions that have been provided in the [MatlabExamples](MatlabExamples) folder for using Simulink.

 The MATLAB simulations are used to provide students an oppurtunity to learn ladder logic without being concerned about using or damaging hardware.
 A number of objects and functions have been included to make the simulation as straight-forward as possible.

 For Lab 1, only the simulation tools will be used.
 For Labs 2 and 3, students may choose to use the simulation to debug their logic, but it is not required.
 There are a number of useful functions and objects provided to make the process of learning ladder logic smoother.
-All of these exist in [this](MATLAB/MATLAB_Functions) folder.

 ### Open PLC Coding